 On June 10, 2008, the Company signed another agreement with Almaden to acquire a 100% interest in the Prospector Mountain gold-silver-copper property, located in central Yukon.
-The Company issued 10,000 fully paid common shares (post 10:1 share consolidation) to Almaden and made a cash payment of \$30,000 for a 100% interest in the property.
-Almaden will retain a 2% net smelter royalty (NSR) over any minerals produced from the property; however, half of the NSR may be purchased by the Company at any time after the production commences for fair value as determined by an independent valuator.
-The Company will also issue to Almaden 50,000 fully paid common shares (post 10:1 share consolidation) upon receipt of a positive bankable feasibility study for the property.
+Almaden assigned the 2% NSR over any minerals produced from the property to Almadex.
+Half of the NSR may be purchased by the Company at any time after the production commences for fair value as determined by an independent valuator.
+The Company will also issue to Almadex 50,000 fully paid common shares upon receipt of a positive bankable feasibility study for the property.